 The Land of Berlin has launched the so-called 'rescue aid Corona'.
 Supporting measures of this emergency aid include interest-free rescue aid with a term of 2 years up to EUR 0.5 million and loans up to EUR 0.5 million, in duly warranted exceptional cases up to EUR 2.5 million, whereby directly enforceable guarantees in the amount of the loan are mandatory.
 This also applies to start-ups founded less than 3 years ago.
-Berlin is also increasing federal funding for small businesses with up to five employees.
-For them, there is an additional EUR 5k.
+The EUR 5k increase in federal funding granted by Berlin for small companies with up to five employees was discontinued as of 5 April 2020.